Test Catalog

 Provides information to assist in interpretation of the test results

-A negative result does not rule out the presence of M pneumoniae and may be due to the presence of inhibitors within the specimen matrix, or the presence of organisms at numbers below the limits of detection of the assay.
+A negative result does not rule out the presence of M pneumoniae and may be due to the presence of inhibitors within the specimen matrix or the presence of target DNA below the limit of detection of the assay.

 Cautions